 Since the protein targets of any given compound hit from a phenotypic screen are initially unknown, one major challenge with phenotypic–based drug discovery is the need for target identification or deconvolution.
 Choosing the most efficient and reliable method for target deconvolution from the outset can minimize risks to your drug discovery pipeline and therefore help protect your investments.

 There are several examples in the public domain where CETSA® Explore has been used for target deconvolution.
 Kitawaga et al. reported on the use of CETSA® Explore for understanding the cellular targets and signaling pathways of hit compounds from a phenotypic screen.
 The experiments provided strong evidence that PIP4Ks are the pharmacological protein targets of these novel compound hits.
 In another report, CETSA® Explore was used to investigate the targets of two antimalarial drugs.
-The study effectively identified purine nucleoside phosphorylase as the target of quinine and mefloquine and provided critical knowledge for the understanding of the resistance mechanisms of these structurally related quinoline drugs.
+The study effectively identified purine nucleoside phosphorylase as the target of quinine and another compound investigated providing critical knowledge for the understanding of the resistance mechanisms of these structurally related quinoline drugs.

 Mayumi Kitagawa, Pei-Ju Liao, Kyung Hee Lee, Jasmine Wong, See Cheng Shang, et al. Dual blockade of the lipid kinase PIP4Ks and mitotic pathways leads to cancer-selective lethality.
 (2017) Nature Communications.
 DOI: 10.1038/s41467-017-02287-5